SafaJeBo/Project-I/README.md

 ## Parallel Code

 ### Usage
-To run the program, type:
+To run the parallel program, type:

-Enter interactive environment and load required modules.
 ```
 make enter_interactive
 module load intel_compiler_suite/2021.3
 module load openmpi/4.1.4_ics-2021.3
 ```
-Compile the modules and generates the main program.
-Then execute the main program.
-Replace X with the number of cores you want to use to run the program.
+Enters interactive environment and loads required modules.

 ```
 make main
 make runX
 ```
-Generates statiscs file with info on mean and standard deviation of observables.
-Runs plots from data in datafile and moves them to a new folder.
+Compile the modules and generates the main program.
+Then execute the main program.
+Replace X with the number of cores you want to use to run the program.

 ```
 make stats
 make plot
 ```
+Generates statiscs file with info on mean and standard deviation of observables.
+Runs plots from data in datafile and moves them to a new folder.
 For more commands type make help

 ##  Expected Results